 Unfortunately for the patient, the doctor damaged a spinal nerve in the bungled surgery, which resulted in permanent disfigurement of the left shoulder, inability to extend the left arm or raise it above the head, and nerve palsy.
 This medical malpractice victim had spent most of his adult life working as a laborer, a position in which he could no longer continue with his post-surgery injuries.
 In light of the victim’s condition, a jury awarded him $4.2 million in damages.

 Misdiagnosis and failure to diagnose

 As this case illustrates, some of the major causes of malpractice are misdiagnoses or failures to diagnose a serious condition, or failure to conduct a simple test that may have prevented surgery altogether.
-Doctors who don’t listen to their patients and who fail to perform appropriate tests in response to symptoms, often do not detect serious problems before it’s too late, or they may convince themselves that the wrong treatment should be administered.
+Doctors who do not listen to their patients and who fail to perform appropriate tests in response to symptoms, often do not detect serious problems before it is too late, or they may convince themselves that the wrong treatment should be administered.
 Hospitals can err when nursing staff does not properly execute the chain of command if they believe a doctor has made a mistake.
 These mistakes can leave victims with lifelong disabilities.
 Patients and their families need to actively advocate for themselves if they believe a health care provider has caused injuries.